Dual training

 Learning tools and assessments

-If you complete your new curriculum learning tools and assessments through the TMP, they’ll count towards your PREP work-based assessments — you don’t need to complete both sets of tools for the same rotation.
+If you’re enrolled in a new curriculum, and completing a rotation that’s being counted towards a new curriculum program and a PREP program, you’re required to complete your new curriculum program learning tools and assessments through the Training Management Platform (TMP).
+These will also count towards your PREP work-based assessments — you don’t need to complete both sets of tools for the same rotation.

 PREP training requirement Accepted new curricula requirement